Cytescale/Cytescale/README.md

 Fullstack Developer
 -------------------

-A dedicated full-stack developer with experience in building interfaces in the MERN Stack, with strong understanding of React architecture, Restful web services, and database design.
-I love crafting clean and simple tools.
-Always pushing myself to limits and also a huge coffee addict.
+Experienced Backend Engineer in a product-based environment with over 2 years of hands-on expertise in designing and building scalable systems.
+Specializes in working with large data, ETL tools, and AI-driven architectures.
+Strong fundamentals in system design and problem-solving, with a deep understanding of business requirements.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nikhil@wilayate.dev](mailto:nikhil@wilayate.dev)